YordanGeorgiev/qto/doc/md/installations_doc.md

 ## 4. AWS DEPLOYMENT
 This section WILL provide you will with ALL required steps to get a fully functional instance of the qto application in aws in about 35 min with automated shell commands.
 Do just copy paste the commands into your shell.
 Do NOT cd into different directories - this deployment has been tested more than 30 times successfully by exactly reproducing those steps, yet the variables in such a complex deployment are many, thus should you encounter new issues do directly contact the owner of the instance you got this deployment package from, that is the person owning the GitHub repository you fetched the source code from.
+This installation is not truly idempotent, meaning that not all infra resources with the same names are deleted - you might need to go and manually delete objects from the AWS admin console, IF you are running this installation for more than 2 times on the same environments.